 Rodney Stevens – Independent Director

-Mr. Stevens is a CFA charter holder with over ten years’ experience in the capital markets, first as an Investment Analyst with Salman Partners Inc., then as a merchant and investment banker.
-While at Salman Partners, Mr. Stevens became a top-rated analyst by StarMine on July 17, 2007 for the metals and mining industry.
-Over the course of his career, Mr. Stevens has been instrumental in assisting in financings and M&A activity worth over $1 billion in transaction value.
+Rodney Stevens is a CFA charter holder with over 10 years of experience in the capital markets, first as an investment analyst with Salman Partners Inc., then as a merchant and investment banker.
+While at Salman Partners, he became a top-rated analyst by StarMine on July 17, 2007 for the metals and mining industry.
+Over the course of his career, he has been instrumental in assisting in financings and M&A activity worth over $1 billion in transaction value.

 INN does not provide investment advice and the information on Investingnews.com profile should not be considered a recommendation to buy or sell any security.